 Con: Expensive Home Prices in Certain Areas

-While you can take advantage of low property taxes in South Carolina, those looking to buy coastal property in a desirable area like Charleston or Myrtle Beach will have to spend a decent amount of money.
-Just like with many big cities (especially coastal ones) across the U.S., the housing prices will always get more expensive the closer you get to the water.
+While you can take advantage of low property taxes in South Carolina, retirees looking to buy coastal property in a desirable area like Charleston or Myrtle Beach will have to spend a decent amount of money.
+Just like with many big cities across the U.S., housing prices will get more expensive the closer you get to the water.

 A row of traditional waterfront homes in Old Town, Charleston, South Carolina.
 The homes are large, with covered porches and tall palm trees in the front yards.